Anna868/simplified-concepts/Linear-Algebra-for-QM-Part1(incomplete).md

 So in this series of posts, we will focus more on the formal notations of Linear Algebra and work through simple exercises together.
 Think of this as your first time trying to hold a pen to write your first grammatically correct sentence in the foreign language that you are trying to learn!

-Note: Although there were some equations here and there in my previous post on [Hilbert Spaces]((https://github.com/Anna868/simplified-concepts/blob/main/Hilbert-Spaces.md), there wasn’t any formal introduction to the notations of linear algebraic expressions in Quantum Mechanics.
+Note: Although there were some equations in my previous post on [Hilbert Spaces](https://github.com/Anna868/simplified-concepts/blob/main/Hilbert-Spaces.md), there weren’t any formal introduction to the notations of linear algebraic expressions in Quantum Mechanics.
 The equations were beside the point; but in this post they are the main objective.